ivangfr/spring-webflux-reactive-databases/README.md

 # `spring-webflux-client-server`

-The goal of this project is to play with [`Spring WebFlux`](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) on client and server side.
+The goal of this project is to play with [`Spring WebFlux`](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) both on client and server side.
 For it, we will implement some [`Spring Boot`](https://spring.io/projects/spring-boot) Java Web applications, `product-api`, `customer-api`, `order-api` and `client-shell`, and use reactive NoSQL database like [`Cassandra`](https://cassandra.apache.org/), [`MongoDB`](https://www.mongodb.com/) and [`Couchbase`](https://www.couchbase.com/).